A1Liu/tci/README.md

 - (?)
 Use laziness in the lexer to reduce memory consumption
 - (?)
 Run scope computations in the parser
 - (?)
 Build indices during parsing
+- (?)
+Switch from `u64` data to `u32` data in the AST, and then anything that needs 64 bits should use multiple nodes

 ## Resources
 - Monaco Editor Quick Fixes - https://stackoverflow.com/questions/57994101/show-quick-fix-for-an-error-in-monaco-editor